Judge Approves $25 Million Settlement Of Trump University Lawsuit

 And what about the fraud allegations that underpin these lawsuits?

-NPR's Ina Jaffe reported last year that students paid $1,500 to $35,000 for courses on "real estate investment secrets" ostensibly taught by instructors hand-picked by Trump.
+NPR's Ina Jaffe reported last year that students paid $1,500 to $35,000 for courses on "real estate investment secrets" ostensibly taught by instructors handpicked by Trump.

-"They claim that the promised Donald Trump investment techniques were mostly stuff that you could find on the internet, some of which was illegal in some of the states where the seminars took place," she said.
-"They say that the promised mentoring was worthless or non-existent, that the instructors were unqualified and that they were definitely not handpicked by Donald Trump, as he claimed.
+"They claim that the promised Donald Trump investment techniques were mostly stuff that you could find on the Internet, some of which was illegal in some of the states where the seminars took place," she said.
+"They say that the promised mentoring was worthless or nonexistent, that the instructors were unqualified and that they were definitely not handpicked by Donald Trump, as he claimed.

 "And transcripts of Donald Trump's deposition ... confirm that he was relatively unengaged with what went on in Trump University."